 Treatment for Substance Use Disorders

-The Mommies Program is an intensive, outpatient, specialized female substance use treatment program providing therapeutic treatment in the form of group, individual, family and couples counseling, as well as, drug assessments and mental health assessments.
+The Mommies Program is an intensive, outpatient, specialized female substance use treatment program providing therapeutic treatment in the form of group, individual, family and couples counseling, as well as, drug and mental health assessments.

 Mommies is a collaborative partnership between The Center for Health Care Services, University Health System (UHS) and Texas Department of State Health Services (DSHS).

-Co-Occurring Psychiatric Substance Use Disorder (COPSD)
+Co-Occurring Psychiatric Substance Abuse Disorder (COPSD)

 Substance use disorders are common among people with serious mental illnesses and put people at risk for many other problems.
 Many people with psychiatric symptoms choose to self-medicate to alleviate their pain and can develop addiction to drugs and alcohol.
 If both substance use and mental health illness co-occur, judgement is impaired and individuals are more vulnerable to unpredictable outcomes.